otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 npm install nodemon --save-dev
 ```

-What is the purpose of each command?
+What does each command do?

 - `npm init -y`: Initialises a **Node.js** project.
 The `-y` flag is used to accept the default values.
 - `npm install express`: Installs the **Express** module.